AlexanderMac/http-request-parser/README.md

 };*/
 ```

-The package generates an object, which can be used in another [package](https://github.com/AlexanderMac/http-request-builder) (building a plain http request from an object).
+The package generates an object, which can be used in another [package](https://github.com/AlexanderMac/http-request-builder) (builds a plain http request from an object).

 ## License
 This code available under the MIT License.